ibm-cloud-docs/virtual-servers/vsi_managing_storage.md

 2. Click the **Configuration** tab.
 3. Click the **View Portable Storage for this Device** button.
 Portable storage will be displayed for the device.

-## Can I add disk storage to my hourly or monthly virtual server?
-You can upgrade or downgrade disk storage for any virtual server by updating your storage options in the *First Disk* through *Fifth Disk* fields in the Configuration screen of the device that you want to update.
-For more information, see [Reconfiguring an existing virtual server](../vsi/vsi_reconfigure.html).